deniskulicek/Data-Science-TUDelft/README.md

 ### 13. Build your own java files, based on the examples, rebuild, and run on hadoop. ###

 ###̉ TODO LIST (FOR DENIS AND TAHA)###
-We have changed the project a little bit by making it easier: we are going to look on how page are either shared or original (so not which one is the original and which one not).
+We have changed the project expectations a little bit by making it easier: we are going to look on how page are either shared or original (so not which one is the original and which one not), and therefore dropping some of our ambition.

-So we have done the Mapper.
-What is missing is to do the Reducer.
+So we have done the Mapper (nl.surfsara.warcexamples.datascience.WordCountMapper).
+What is missing is to do the Reducer (nl.surfsara.warcexamples.datascience.WordCountReducer).
-The Mapper goes through all the pages, creates a HashMap of the word frequency(HTML filtered out) and all the links for a page.
-Since the Reducer can only recieve things one way, we decided to pass everything as (String,String) with the first argument as the key - the URL of the page.
+The Mapper goes through all the pages, creates a HashMap of the word frequency(with the HTML tags filtered out beforehand) and all the links for a page.
+Since the Reducer can only receive things one way, we decided to pass everything as (String,String) with the first argument as the key - the URL of the page.

-The Reducer recieves:
+The Reducer receives:

-* string, string
+* string, Iterable<string>

+* The String in the Iterable can either be a link (starts with http://) or the word counts (starting with Count:{ )

-* it is either (URL,link) or (URL, str(HashMap(string:int)))  --- in this latter case you need to convert back from string to Hashmap, you will recognise because all the (URL, str(HashMap(string:int))) start with the word "count".
+    * --- in this latter case you need to convert back from string to Hashmap, you will recognise because all the (URL, str(HashMap(string:int))) start with the word "count".
 To convert it back, just revert the function parsetoMap we did in the WordCountMapper

 * It has to compute the similarity between the pages (the keys) with an algorith that looks how similar the hashmaps are.
 Do compute only the similarity between pages that have a link!